kubermatic/docs/content/kubermatic/master/advanced/versions_updates/_index.en.md

 Edit your KubermaticConfiguration either using `kubectl edit` or editing a local file and applying it with `kubectl apply`, the Kubermatic Operator will reconcile the setup and after a few moments the new configuration will take effect.

+{{% notice note %}}
+Note that once you start overriding default values in your KubermaticConfiguration, you need to keep the settings up-to-date when upgrading Kubermatic.
+{{% /notice %}}